 Cons

-- Needs clear space next to the chassis to fit it in
+- Needs clear space next to the chassis

 Great if you have a jerry can holder already installed, or for setups that will use more diesel.